Reformed Church of Beacon: History

 The congregation was established in 1813 in what was then a small riverside settlement known as Fishkill Landing.
 A small white frame church was built on the present site.
 The cemetery was also dedicated and received its first body at the same time.
 Among its earlier notable burials was William Few, Jr., a Founding Father of the United States, who was living in Fishkill at the time of his death.
 His body was later reinterred at St. Paul's Church in his native Augusta, Georgia.

 By the late 1850s the church had grown enough that a new building was necessary, and Withers was commissioned.
 Local carpenter Samuel Bogardus did the framing with J.F Gerow handling the masonry and bricklaying.
 Shortly after it opened, the Civil War began.
 In 1861, the church thus entertained a visiting preacher, noted abolitionist Henry Ward Beecher, who told the congregation that liberty should be for all.

 After the war, in the 1870s, the village and church had both grown enough that some additions and changes to the building were necessary.
 Wither's original rear wing was reduced from two stories to one to accommodate a new steeple, and in 1873 the entire structure was repaired and decorated.
 The original stone belfry was taken down in 1887 when it became unstable, and the organ, built by George Ryder, was installed in 1895.

 In 1907 one congregant donated the lot north of the church and the house on it for use as a new parsonage.
 The former parsonage was sold and moved to Beacon Street in 1911.
-There have been no significant changes to the property since.